zer0Kerbal/MIR/readme.md

 ### Features by [BobCat][bobcat]

-* Modular space station.
+* Modular space station
   * MIR Core module with living quarters, six docking ports and a detailed IVA.
   * Kvant-1 Astrophysics module with an X-ray experiment and a docking port.
   * FSM space tug for delivering Kvant 1 to the station.
   * Kvant-2 physics module with an airlock.
   * Kristall docking module with two additional docking ports.
   * Spektr power module with 4 solar panels.
   * Priroda Kerbin observation module with a big Travers antenna.
   * Docking Compartment for improving docking clearance.
 By Blista100, used with permission.
   * Zarya FGB with high fuel load and RCS configured for flying with Unity module attached.
   * Zvezda service module (MIR Core variant) with 4 docking ports.
   * New solar panels and an ISS-style docking port.

 ### Preamble by [Wikipedia](https://en.wikipedia.org/wiki/Mir)